sergpank/sergpank.github.io/_posts/2019-10-10-jdk-switch.md

 ---
 layout: post
-title: Switch java versions in command line on-the-fly
+title: Switch java versions in command line
 date: 2019-10-10
+category: mac
 ---

 Let's assume that you have the installed java7 and java8 on your mac.